ulixee/platform/README.md

 # Ulixee

-Ulixee is a scraping [engine][hero] with a built-in deployment [unit][databox] that enables out-of-the-box [querying][stream] across a horizontal [deployment][miner].
+Ulixee is a scraping [engine][hero] with a built-in deployment [unit][datastore] that enables out-of-the-box [querying][stream] across a horizontal [deployment][miner].

-This repository is the development home to several of the tools that make it easy to build and manage these scripts, including [ChromeAlive!](apps/chromealive), [Miner][miner] and [Databox][databox].
+This repository is the development home to several of the tools that make it easy to build and manage these scripts, including [ChromeAlive!](apps/chromealive), [Miner][miner] and [Datastore][datastore].

 ## Projects

 - Hero `/hero`.
 The Automated Browser Engine built for scraping. (repository home - https://github.com/ulixee/hero).
-- Databox `/databox`.
+- Datastore `/datastore`.
 Discrete, composable units for interconnected data extraction scripts.
 - Miner `/miner`.
 Run Ulixee tooling on a remote machine.
 - Stream `/stream`.
-Query, transform and compose Databoxes running on any machine.
+Query, transform and compose Datastores running on any machine.
 - ChromeAlive! `/apps/chromealive*`.
 Supercharge scraper script development using the Chrome browser.

 ## Tooling